willzywiec/dissertation/README.md

 # Dissertation

-These scripts estimate process criticality accident risk using a Bayesian network and a neural network metamodel. 🤯
+These scripts build a coupled Bayesian network and neural network metamodel, which is used to model fissionable material operations in a nuclear facility and estimate process criticality accident risk. 🤯

+MCNP input decks were built with **generate.R** and **build.R**, and then run with **volley.py** (and **single.py**), which are configured to run on Linux and LSF/Slurm.
+I'm planning on uploading a compiled **output.csv** file at some point, which would allow users to skip this step.

-**dist.R** first needs to be run for the distribution fit called in **source.Rmd** (e.g., "gamma").
+**dist.R** also needs to be run for the distribution fit called in **source.Rmd** (e.g., 'gamma').
 Once that's done, everything can be run from **source.Rmd**.

-I built 1.6 million MCNP input decks with **generate.R** and **build.R** and ran them on Quartz, a supercomputer at LLNL.
-The rest of the scripts were run on a desktop computer (AMD Ryzen 7 1700 3.0 GHz 8-core CPU with an NVIDIA GeForce GTX 1080 GPU).
+With the exception of the MCNP input decks, which were run on Quartz (a supercomputer at LLNL), everything else was run on a desktop computer (AMD Ryzen 7 1700 3.0 GHz 8-core CPU with an NVIDIA GeForce GTX 1080 GPU).

 ## Prerequisites
+Python 3.7+ (if running MCNP input decks on Linux and LSF/Slurm)
 R
 Rtools
-MCNP6.2
+MCNP6.2 (or equivalent)
 ENDF/B-VII.1 nuclear data (the current release of ENDF/B-VIII has problems)

 ## R Packages Needed
+BiocManager
 BiocManager::install('graph')
 BiocManager::install('RBGL')
 BiocManager::install('Rgraphviz')